ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 ```
 apptainer exec eldarica_image.sif eld <path_to_smt2_file> -getHornGraph:CDHG -hornGraphLabelType:unsatCore -abstract:off
 ```
-where the parameter -getHornGraph:CDHG denotes the graph type we use in the paper, and CDHG can be replaced to CG to draw constraint graph.
+where the parameter -getHornGraph:CDHG denotes the graph type we use in the paper, and CDHG can be replaced by CG to draw the constraint graph.
--hornGraphLabelType:unsatCore denotes the label type we use in the paper, in this case, it represent task 5.
+-hornGraphLabelType:unsatCore denotes the label type we use in the paper, in this case, it represents task 5.

-Then you will get following files in the same folder:
+Then you will get the following files in the same folder:
 * a file with suffix ".hyperEdgeGraph.JSON" or "monoDirectionLayerGraph.JSON" depending the parameter -getHornGraph:CDHG or -getHornGraph:CG.
 These JSON files store the graph structure and corresponding labels.